SQUIRREL SEASON OFFERS HUNTERS PREPARATION FOR FALL HUNTING

 The season closes January 31.
 Squirrel season will be closed during the one-week statewide deer gun season that begins December 1 and runs through December 7, deer gun weekend, December 20 and 21, and on the following areas during the Early Muzzleloader Deer Season, October 20-25: Salt Fork State Wildlife Area, Shawnee State Forest, and Wildcat Hollow.

 The abundance of nut crops is a good indicator of squirrel numbers the following year.
 Squirrels have higher survival and reproduction after years with an ample supply of acorns and hickory nuts.
 Statewide nut production ratings for fall 2007 were again above average and the squirrel hunting outlook for the 2008-09 season is good.

-Hunters who wish to participate in the Squirrel Hunting Diary Program, designed to track trends in nut crops and squirrel populations across the Buckeye State, should contact the Waterloo Wildlife Research Station 360 East State St., Athens OH 45701, for more information.
+Hunters who wish to participate in the new squirrel hunting diary program, designed to track trends in nut crops and squirrel populations across the Buckeye State, should contact the Waterloo Wildlife Research Station 360 East State St., Athens OH 45701, for more information.

 Suzie Prange, ODNR Division of Wildlife